fnk0c/organon-packages/README.md

 }
 installer = (none, script or symlink) type = only if installer is different of "none" (python, perl...)

+source_name = How the package is called after download dependencies = Required dependencies description = Package description
 ```

 ### Database